Skip to main content

 • URLs the AI includes as inline links or footnote references in its response

-• Matched by domain — if the AI links to any page on sparkasse.de, that counts for Sparkasse regardless of what the link text says
+• Matched by domain.
+If the AI links to any page on sparkasse.de, that counts for Sparkasse regardless of what the link text says

 • The anchor text (the clickable text) is tracked for context but doesn’t affect the metric